-10:00 - Meeting point and registration at IST (Main Building entrance), http://tecnico.ulisboa.pt/en/about-IST/location/.
-The students will be asked to pay 65,00€ (cash only) for the European Dimension fee.
+10:00 - Registration / Welcome Session (Room GA2, Main Building, Alameda Campus) http://tecnico.ulisboa.pt/en/about-IST/location/

 12:00 - Lunch

 13:00 - Lisbon Sightseeing

 Jerónimos

 The Jerónimos Monastery is usually referred to as the "jewel" of the Manueline style.
 This exclusive Portuguese style combines architectural elements from the Gothic and from the Renaissance periods, joining them with a royal and naturalist symbology that makes it unique and honourable.